Bing (rank): Etymology

-The Sino-Korean word component "byeong" means "soldier" literally, used in a wide variety of words related with soldiers, like in busang-byeong (부상병; Hanja: 負傷兵, lit. 'a wounded soldier'), but rarely (usually in technical context in armed forces) per se.
+The Sino-Korean word component "byeong" means "soldier" literally, used in a wide variety of words related with soldiers, like in busangbyeong, but rarely (usually in technical context in armed forces) per se.

-Byeongjangs, who work closely with their US military counterparts, are frequently addressed as "sergeant" or the equivalent E-5 term in English by the U.S. military.
+Byeongjangs who work closely with their US military counterparts are frequently addressed as "sergeant" or the equivalent E-5 term in English by the U.S. military.
 This varies however by unit.
 In a similar vein, some US E-5s are called hasa by the ROKA members, as their status is one of an NCO.

 History

 The various ranks of byeong are denoted by stripes worn laterally on a service member's left sleeve.
-An even lower rank, that of mudeungbyeong (무등병; Hanja: 無等兵, lit. 'soldier with no rank'), also known as hullyeonbyeong (훈련병; Hanja: 訓鍊兵, lit. 'trainee soldier'), is usually believed to be held by enlisted recruits in basic training, and those recruits are not allowed to have any insignia on their uniform until they finish the training course, but they are actually regarded to be ideungbyeong (the lowest byeong rank) officially.
+An even lower rank, that of mudeungbyeong, also known as hullyeonbyeong, is usually believed to be held by enlisted recruits in basic training, and those recruits are not allowed to have any insignia on their uniform until they finish the training course, but they are actually regarded to be ideungbyeong (the lowest byeong rank) officially.

-In most comparative military scales, a Byeongjang is considered the equivalent of a non-commissioned officer equal to a sergeant.
+In most comparative military scales, a byeongjang is considered the equivalent of a non-commissioned officer equal to a sergeant.
 The South Korean military, however, does not generally grant NCO powers to a service member until obtaining the rank of hasa.
-Still, Byeongjang in South Korea is exceptionally considered as an NCO when holding the squad leader position.
+Still, byeongjang in South Korea is exceptionally considered as an NCO when holding the squad leader position.

 The word byeong (soldier) has a natural context that personnel in those ranks are not in commanding responsibilities, thus not NCOs at all.
 They are strictly distinguished from the ranks above in many respects.
-Personnel with ranks of hasa or above are called ganbu (간부; Hanja: 幹部, lit. 'the executive members'), as an antonym of byeong.
+Personnel with ranks of hasa or above are called ganbu, as an antonym of byeong.
 South Korea's South Korean military are retained by the conscription system.
-If a person is enlisted to an armed force and has not applied for NCO or officer, then his highest rank until he finishes the mandatory service term (21 months in case of the ROK Army, as of 2012) is to be the highest rank of byeong (i.e. Byeongjang).
+If a person is enlisted to an armed force and has not applied for NCO or officer, then his highest rank until he finishes the mandatory service term (21 months in case of the ROK Army, as of 2012) is to be the highest rank of byeong (i.e. byeongjang).

 Chinese variant

-People's Liberation Army
+People's Republic of China

 The same rank names are used for all services, prefixed by haijun (海军 (海軍, naval force)) or kongjun (空军 (空軍, air force)).